To the Members

 7. The Risk Management Committee shall coordinate its activities withother committees in instances where there is any overlap with activities of suchcommittees as per the framework laid down by the board of directors.

 During the year no meetings were held by the Committee.

 Key Managerial Personnel

-Managerial Personnel of the Company in accordance withthe provisions of Section(s) 2(51) and 203 of the Companies Act 2013 read with the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014.
-There hasbeen no change in the Key Managerial Personnel (KMP) during the financial year.
+Managerial Personnel of the Company in accordance with the provisionsof Section(s) 2(51) and 203 of the Companies Act 2013 read with the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014.
+There has been nochange in the Key Managerial Personnel (KMP) during the financial year.

-During the year under review four Board Meetings and four AuditCommittee Meetings were convened and held the details of which are given in the CorporateGovernance Report which forms part of this report.
+During the year under review six Board Meetings and four AuditCommittee Meetings were convened and held the details of which are given in the CorporateGovernance Report which forms part of this report.
 The intervening gap between theMeetings was within the period prescribed under the Companies Act 2013 and ListingRegulations.

 Procedure for Nomination & Appointment of Directors andRemuneration Policy

 The Nomination and Remuneration Committee (NRC) is responsible to setthe skills/ expertise/ competencies of the Board Members based on the industry andstrategy of the Company and to formulate the criteria for determining qualificationspositive attributes and independence of Directors in terms of provisions of Section 178(3) of the Act and the Listing Regulations.
 The Board has on the recommendations of theNomination & Remuneration Committee framed a policy for Remuneration of the DirectorsKey Managerial Personnel and Senior Management of the Company.